angristan/palette/doc/blog/README.md

 There are other color models but the second most popular is the CMY color model (for Cyan, Magenta and Yellow), which is a subtractive color model as opposed to RGB which is additive.

 To extract the dominant colors from an image we don't care about the placement of the pixels in the image, but only their color.
-Thus we can convert the image into an array of RGB values.
+Thus, we can convert the image into an array of RGB values.

 Let's take this image as a example: